 Outside of my two concealers, I want to finish every eye product shown above.
 From left to right: CoverFX Brightening Concealer in 120N, Make Up For Ever Full Coverage Extreme Camouflage Cream in 4.0, Urban Decay Primer Potion in Minor Sin, Maybelline Great Lash in Clear, Benefit Goof Proof Eyebrow Pencil in 4.0, L’Oreal Lash Paradise, Dior Diorshow Iconic Overcurl mini mascara, Kat Von D Tattoo Liner mini in Trooper.

-To note, shortly after taking these photos I decluttered my CoverFX concealer because the product was so old that it no longer blended well.
-This concealer used to be a Holy Grail, but as the formula aged, I broke out wherever I applied it on my face.
-After I finish my other concealers I would consider repurchasing, but this will likely take me a year or two.
+To note, shortly after taking these photos I decluttered my CoverFX concealer.
+The concealer was so old that it no longer blended well.
+As the concealer formula aged, I broke out wherever I applied it.

 If I don’t finish my CoverFX Illuminating primer or Garnier SkinActive Clearly Brighter Anti-Dark Circle Eye Roller by the end of 2018 I will likely declutter them because I’ve had these products for close to two years.
 Finishing the primer should be doable, but the eye roller is tricky since the packaging is opaque, so I can’t see my progress.